 Closed storm sewers were included along the Harvard Road frontage improvements to drain adjacent portions of the Harvard Road, Orange Place, and Pinecrest right of way along with some of the adjacent land areas to the north.
-This system discharges through open and closed drainage systems in ODOT right of way at the NB I-271 ramps into Hawthorne Creek.
+This system discharges through open and closed drainage systems in ODOT right of way at the NB I-271 ramps and then into Hawthorne Creek.

-Separate closed storm sewer systems will be constructed for both the new road and the Phase 1 development sites conveying runoff to a shared stormwater management pond.
+Closed storm sewer systems will be constructed for Phase 1 development sites and for the new road conveying runoff to a shared stormwater management pond.
 The stormwater management system will be designed to meet current OEPA NPDES permit requirements and Orange Village ordinances to address runoff quantity and quality criteria before discharging stormwater runoff to Hawthorne Creek.